Very few things can beat the experience of riding the slopes at night.

 You need it to snow at night.
 Otherwise there’s no chance of fresh tracks in the morning!

-One of the places most renowned for their night skiing is Japan.
-(Check out some of the best ski resorts in Japan – most offer night riding).
+One of the places most renowned for their night skiing is Japan (especially at the best ski resorts in Japan).

 Japan has an unreal amount of snowfall overnight.
 Can you imagine snowboarding or skiing in the dark whilst being pelted with snowflakes?
 I’m sure you’d quickly reach for the goggles!